Faith in the Margins

 This scripture passage, Matthew 25:40, is a guiding mantra, our daily reminder - performance of Christianity is not sufficient, we must practice it.
 Faith in the margins is an upside down existence and way of being which runs counter to the ways of our world - the powerless are centered and supported through active solidarity, not the most powerful.
 “Blessed are the meek, Jesus proclaims in the Sermon on the Mount, for they will inherit the earth.”
 Matthew 5:5

 Years ago, I stumbled across a video clip of the writer, teacher, and cultural critic, bell hooks questioning why we call ourselves a Christian nation, but pull away from embodying authentic love; choosing, instead, an ethos of toxic individualism and indifference to injustice.
-Quite often I come across folks who are harmed by this distortion of Christianity; they are met with judgement instead of expansive support, hate not love, and mainline Christians call this a cultural crisis, a turning away from God.
+Quite often I connect with folks who are harmed by this distortion of Christianity; they are met with judgement instead of expansive support, hate not love, and mainline Christians call this a cultural crisis, a turning away from God.

 I would argue many of us who call ourselves followers of Christ have forgotten - ours is a faith which is rooted within the margins; we sit with those the world has forgotten and see them, as Jesus does, with eyes of love.